 As a result of the comprehensive reform, an integration customer will have the following legal obligations:

-- participating in preparing and reviewing their integration plan or multi-sectoral integration plan
+- participating in preparing and reviewing their integration plan

 - implementing the plan prepared together with the immigrant